What is RCIA?

 I’m divorced.
 How does this affect me joing the Church?

 Everyone’s situation is different, but you will most likely need to begin the annulment process.
 If you are remarried you will need to wait until the process is completed in order to become Catholic.
-Father Peter can help you get started.
-Email Fr.
-Jacob
+Our Pastor can help you get started.
+Email our Pastor

 What if I go through RCIA and choose not to become Catholic?